onnx/onnx/docs/Operators.md

 ### <a name="CumSum"></a><a name="cumsum">**CumSum**</a>

-  Peforms cumulative sum of the input elements along the given axis.
+  Performs cumulative sum of the input elements along the given axis.
-  By default it will do the sum inclusively meaning the first element is copied as is.
+  By default, it will do the sum inclusively meaning the first element is copied as is.
   Through an `exclusive` attribute, this behavior can change to exclude the first element.
   It can also perform summation in the opposite direction of the axis.
-For that, set `reverse` attrtibute to 1.
+For that, set `reverse` attribute to 1.

   Example:
   ```